 The human body is the most amazing machine in existence.
 We treat it with love and respect.
-The 'joint mechanics' are highly skilled in treating the human body to keep it functioning efficiently through osteopathy, sports massage, dry needling, reflexology, yoga and cycling biomechanical analysis.
+The 'joint mechanics' are highly skilled in treating the human body to keep it functioning efficiently through osteopathy, sports massage, dry needling, reflexology, physiotherapy, acupuncture, hypnotherapy and shockwave therapy.

 Howard Gilbert BA (Hons) B.Ost.

 Joint Mechanics was established by Howard Gilbert.
 Howard studied osteopathy at the British School of Osteopathy (BSO) and qualified with a Bachelor of Osteopathy (BOst) degree.
 He has experience in treating a wide range of people, including pregnant women, the elderly and those with sports injuries, amongst others.

 Prior to training as an osteopath, Howard worked in Japan for 2 years, and then as a city broker for 3 years.
 Realising that an office job was not for him, he decided to re-train in manual medicine.
 Having participated in numerous global triathlon events and suffered from niggling sports injuries, this fuelled a desire to study osteopathy and treat the body as a whole in order to resolve symptoms.

 Howard qualified in Personal Training and Sports Massage Therapy in March 2004, and was then employed as a sports massage therapist in La Manga Club resort in Spain, treating golfers and tennis players.
 He then spent 14 months working in a ski resort in Norway, at the prestigious Dr Holms Hotel in Geilo.
 In 2004, Howard was an interpreter for the Japanese national swimming, gymnastic and cycling teams at the Athens Olympics.